Artex Removal Cost

 Should I use a DIY asbestos test kit or professional survey?

-If you're checking one small are that hasn't been disturbed, then a DIY kit sent to a UKAS-accredited lab is fine.
-However, if you a planning a refurbishment and have several rooms to assess, or the coating is damaged, you should book a professional survey.
+If you're checking one small area that hasn't been disturbed, then a DIY kit sent to a UKAS-accredited lab is fine.
+However, if you a planning a refurbishment and have several rooms to assess, or the coating is damaged, you should book a professional asbestos survey.
 You’ll get proper sampling and a clear report with practical next steps so you can plan the job safely.

 Ready to get a price for your home improvement project?